wamiq-siddiqui/Scholarship-Application-Form/README.md

+# Scholarship Application Form

-This project is a Scholarship Application Form created using HTML, CSS, and JavaScript.
+A responsive and functional **Scholarship Application Form** built using **HTML, CSS, and JavaScript**.
-It was built as part of a web development learning assignment to practice form structure, styling, and client-side validation.
+Developed as part of a web development learning assignment to practice **form structure**, **styling**, and **client-side validation**.

-The form collects essential user information such as full name, email, password, qualification, and department.
-It also validates all inputs before submission, ensuring a smooth and error-free user experience.

-Features:-
+## Overview
+This project demonstrates how to create a well-structured and user-friendly form with built-in JavaScript validation.
+It collects key user details such as **Full Name, Email, Password, Qualification**, and **Department**, ensuring that all inputs are validated before submission.

+## Features
-Fully functional form with real-time JavaScript validation.
+- Fully functional form with real-time JavaScript validation
-Clean, responsive, and professional design.
+- Clean, responsive, and professional design
-Password and email format validation.
+- Email and password format verification
-Qualification (radio buttons) and department (dropdown) verification.
+- Qualification (radio buttons) and Department (dropdown) validation
-Simple and beginner-friendly code structure.
+- Beginner-friendly code structure and logic

-Technologies Used:-
+## Technologies Used

-HTML5 – For page structure and form elements.
+- **HTML5** – For form structure and semantic layout
-CSS3 – For styling and layout.
+- **CSS3** – For styling, responsiveness, and layout design
-JavaScript (ES6) – For input validation and interactivity.
+- **JavaScript (ES6)** – For form validation and interactivity

-How It Works:-
+## How It Works

-1. User fills in all required fields.
+1. The user fills in all required fields in the form.

-2. JavaScript checks for:
+2. JavaScript performs the following checks:

-Empty fields,
+   - Empty field detection
-Valid email format,
+   - Valid email format
-Password length (min 6 characters),
+   - Password length (minimum 6 characters)
-Matching password confirmation,
+   - Matching password confirmation
-Qualification & department selection.
+   - Qualification and Department selection

-3. If any field is missing or invalid → An alert message appears.
+3. If any validation fails → An alert message is shown to the user.

-4. If everything is valid → A success message “Form submitted successfully!” is displayed.
+4. If all fields are valid → A success message appears:
+   **“Form submitted successfully!”**

+## Author
+**Muhammad Wamiq Siddiqui**
+Karachi, Pakistan

+*If you like this project, give it a star on GitHub!*